 Did you know that your gender may affect how much sleep you need to maximize your productivity?
 That’s right, and according to recent data, women usually require more sleep than men.

-Furthermore, Edward Suarez, an associate professor at the Duke University School of Medicine, tells Shape Magazine that poor sleep frequently has a bigger impact on women than men.
-He stated that a recent sleep study showed reduced sleep in women was associated with a higher risk of heart disease and diabetes, along with additional stress, depression, anger and anxiety.
+Sleep science experts say the average woman needs about 20 more minutes of sleep than the average man – and perhaps for good reason.
+Edward Suarez, an associate professor at the Duke University School of Medicine, told Shape Magazine that poor sleep frequently has a bigger impact on women than men.
+Suarez cited a recent sleep study that showed reduced sleep in women was associated with a higher risk of heart disease and diabetes, along with additional stress, depression, anger and anxiety.

-- – Sleep problems during pregnancy due to excess weight and the position of the fetus.
+- Sleep problems during pregnancy due to excess weight and the position of the fetus.

-- – Hot flashes related to menopause.
+- Hot flashes related to menopause.

-- – Exercise Every Day.
+Exercise Every Day.
 Regular exercise will help you remain active and healthy, and ultimately, may make it easier to go to bed feeling tired and sleep throughout the night.

-- – Modify Your Sleep Environment.
+Modify Your Sleep Environment.
 Loud noises, bright lights or other distractions may keep you up at night.
 But those who spend some time creating a calm, relaxing sleep environment could reap the benefits of a great night’s rest consistently.

 Let’s not forget about how your mattress can affect your sleep patterns, either.
 If you try to sleep on an old, uncomfortable mattress, you’re unlikely to get the rest you need to maximize your productivity and efficiency.